jorand-hogia/gbg-farligt-avfall/README.md

 Not needed!
 The deploy pipeline will trigger on commits to master.

 ## TODO
-- Fix proper logging when parse fails
 - Do page parsing in parallell
+- Only compile regex once